MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-support-renewals.md

 10. Open the **All/Active billing schedules** list and select the billing schedule number to review the details of the billing schedule on the **Billing schedules** page.
 To review the details of the lines created, go to the **Billing schedule lines** FastTab and select **Support and renewal**.

 > [!Note]
 > If the renewal start date for a billing schedule line needs to be changed, you can edit the **Start date** for the line on the **Billing schedules** page.
-When you select the **View billing detail** page for the line, the **Billing start date** is updated with the new date and the **Billing end date** is recalculated based on the billing frequency.
+When you select the **View billing detail** page for the line, the **Billing start date** is updated with the new date.
+The **Billing end date** will be recalculated based on the billing frequency.
 The renewal start date can be updated only if the first invoice for the renewal billing schedule has not been created and posted.
 After the first invoice is created and posted, the start date can't be edited.

 The support and renewal process is available for the sales order only.
 When adding support and renewal to a sales order, you can create a new billing schedule or add the renewal item to an existing billing schedule.